ifm/documentation/Firmware/ReleaseNotes/FW_1.0.x/FW_1.0.x_Release_Notes.md

 ### Default camera state
 + The camera default state is now RUN.
 No manual state change required at first startup
-  + It is possible to define the camera state after bootup in the init JSON, e.g. to save battery power
+  + It is possible to define the camera state after boot-up in the init JSON, for example to save battery power

 ### 3D-Camera Features
 + New camera mode: `extrinsic_calib` mode specifically designed for extrinsic calibration processes with checkerboards